metamuffin/SuperShell/README.md

 SuperShell is a cross-platform CLI optimized for a productive and fast workflow.

-Feel free to expirience the disaster of this worst-practise Shell.
+Feel free to experience the disaster of this worst-practise Shell.